 Chronic urticaria may be a symptom of a thyroid problem.
 This is more common in women.

-In one study of people with chronic urticaria, 12 of 54 people, all females, had thyroid (anti-TPO) antibodies in their blood.
+In of people with chronic urticaria, , had thyroid (anti-TPO) antibodies in their blood.
 Of these 12 women, 10 were found to have hyperthyroidism, and were treated for it.